 An offsetting project, in the context of carbon or greenhouse gas emissions, is a purposeful undertaking aimed at reducing, capturing, or sequestering an equivalent amount of emissions to counterbalance emissions generated elsewhere.
 These projects come in various forms, including reforestation, afforestation, renewable energy installations, methane capture from landfills, and energy efficiency enhancements, among others.
 The objective is to alleviate the impact of emissions by either removing or diminishing a corresponding volume of greenhouse gases from the atmosphere, thereby contributing to the fight against climate change.
 Offsetting projects undergo calculation and certification processes alongside carbon offset certificates issued by authorised bodies such as Verra, Gold Standard, Plan Vivo, and The Woodland Carbon Code.
 These certificates quantify and validate the emissions reductions accomplished by the project.

-12. What recommendations would you give to an apparel company who wants to start looking to set a FLAG SBT?
+12. What recommendations would you give to an apparel company who wants to start looking to set FLAG targets?

-How EcoAct can help you set a FLAG SBT
+How EcoAct can help you with FLAG emissions

 EcoAct have a dedicated team of FLAG experts who can support you with the calculation and reporting of your organisation’s FLAG emissions.
 EcoAct’s FLAG offerings can be tailored to any budget, project or data availability, with options for high level estimations, detailed calculations or a precise farm-level assessment of FLAG emissions and removals.
 Get in contact with our experts here to learn how we can support you.